GW-modelling-Spring2022/Course-Materials22/Assignments/HW2_BoxModel_manual/The_Challenge.md

 ## Steps for running the starter code
 ### Step 1: Look at the inputs
+- Watch the modflow input files [video](https://arizona.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=5ea4fab8-9068-4d14-8fbe-ae2800f2924c) for more informaiton on the structure of the input files.

-Copy the input files into your Homework repo and look through the files in conjunction with the [user guide](https://water.usgs.gov/ogw/modflow/MODFLOW-2005-Guide/) to understand the model that is being created.
+- Copy the input files into your Homework repo and look through the files in conjunction with the  [user guide](https://water.usgs.gov/ogw/modflow/MODFLOW-2005-Guide/) to understand the model that is being created.
 I recommend going to the `Input Files Supported in Various Versions of MODFLOW` tab on the table of contents and using this to navigate to each of the input file formats.
 You should have the following files:
   - `nam`: Master name file that lists all the other files that will be used
   - `bas`: The basic package where boundary condition types and initial heads are specified
   - `dis`: The discretization file that specifies the number of rows, columns. layers, their timesteps and time units.
   - `bcf`: Block centered flow file where the properties that control flow are entered (i.e hydraulic conductivity)
   - `oc`: Output control file specifying what outputs will be saved and printed
   - `pcg`: Preconditioned conjugate Gradient package -- this specifies the solver and the solver settings

 ### Step 2: Run the example model
  run the MODFLOW model from command line using the following steps: